How Much Does Roof Vent Installation Cost?

 Q: Is it possible to have too much ventilation for a loft space?

 A: Yes, absolutely.
-If the ventilation fitted is not suitable for your roof/loft, then it can actually work against different vents already on your roof.
+If the ventilation fitted is not suitable for your roof/loft, then it can actually work against the different vents already on your roof.
 So, it’s important that you choose the right options.

 Q: What can happen if you don’t vent your loft?